These 7 states saw the biggest jump in traffic deaths in 2020 despite the pandemic

 - Georgia (+18%)

-The NSC is calling on President Biden to commit to a zero roadway deaths by 2050 policy, which includes new rules like making even hands-free use of phones illegal while driving, lowering speed limits, and initiating a three-tier driver license system for new drivers.
+The NSC is calling on President Biden to commit to a zero roadway deaths by 2050 policy, which includes new rules like making even hands-free use of phones illegal while driving, lowering speed limits, and initiating a three-tier driver’s license system for new drivers.

 “It is tragic that in the U.S., we took cars off the roads and didn’t reap any safety benefits,” Lorraine M. Martin, president and CEO of the National Safety Council said in a statement.
 “These data expose our lack of an effective roadway safety culture.
 It is past time to address roadway safety holistically and effectively, and NSC stands ready to assist all stakeholders, including the federal government.”